-The Company strictly adheres to the prudential guidelines for Non-Performing Assets (NPAs) issued by the National Housing Bank (NHB) under its Directions of 2010, as amended from time to time.
-As per the prudential norms the Company did not recognise the income on such NPAs.
-The Company has made provision for contingencies on standard as well as non-performing housing loans and property loans as per the norms.
+Your Company strictly adheres to the prudential guidelines for Non-Performing Assets (NPAs) issued by the National Housing Bank (NHB) under its Directions of 2010, as amended from time to time.
+As per the prudential norms, the Company did not recognise any income on such NPAs.
+The Company has made appropriate provision for contingencies on standard as well as non-performing housing loans and other loans as per the norms set by NHB.

-The amount of gross Non- Performing Assets (NPA) as on March 31, 2015 was ₹ 617.32 lacs, which is equivalent to 4.50 per cent of the loan portfolio of the Company as against ₹ 254.59 lacs, which is 1.56 per cent of the housing loan portfolio as at March 31, 2014.
+The amount of Gross Non-Performing Assets (GNPA) on the housing loan portfolio as on March 31, 2016 was ₹ 620.88 lacs against ₹ 617.32 lacs as at March 31, 2015.